 Shutter speed and aperture are real variables with both a technical and a creative aspect.
 By adjusting them you’re using physical mechanisms to make your image brighter or darker.
 At the same time, you’re making a creative, aesthetic choice.
 When you change your shutter speed, you enter the realm of motion blur.
 (Intended or not.)
 When you change aperture, you enter the realm of depth-of-field (blur in space).

-When you change your sensitivity (ISO value), you enter the realm of noise.
+When you change the ISO value, you enter the realm of noise.
 There is no reward, only the technical price you pay for digitally amplifying the brightness of your image: noise.
 Because what happens to your image is exactly what happens to a soundtrack that you’re listening to as you start turning up the volume.

 ISO is not a real variable.
 Increasing your ISO will degrade the physical quality of your photo.
 It reduces the amount of fine detail, it corrodes your image.